-Barneys New York May File For Bankruptcy Soon
+Barneys New York Has Filed For Bankruptcy

 Prepare yourself accordingly: Your heart may just break over this latest bit of retail news.
-On Monday, Business of Fashion reported Barneys New York, one of Manhattan's most iconic department stores, could be preparing to file for bankruptcy.
-According to BoF, Barneys is struggling with high rents and changing consumer tastes.
-Not to mention Barneys has failed to adapt to the changing landscape of retail, racially-profiling Black customers and carrying limited sizes despite 67% of women in the US wearing a size 14 or larger.
-Presently, Barneys has 28 locations, including stores in Beverly Hills, California; Chicago; Seattle; Boston; San Francisco; and Las Vegas.
+In July, Business of Fashion reported Barneys New York, one of Manhattan's most iconic department stores, could be preparing to file for bankruptcy.
+According to BoF, Barneys was struggling with high rents and changing consumer tastes.
+Not to mention Barneys had failed to adapt to the changing landscape of retail, racially profiling Black customers and carrying limited sizes despite 67% of women in the U.S. wearing a size 14 or larger.

+In August, the retailer officially filed for Chapter 11 bankruptcy protection.
+Barneys New York issued the following statement:

 Advertisement

+On Wednesday, WWD is reported a Barneys attorney told New York bankruptcy Judge Cecelia Morris the retailer received an offer from a lender who has apparently supported the company while it works through its bankruptcy proceedings.
+Currently, the retailer is trying to figure out how to keep its physical stores open as part of its agreement.

+Why the rush?
+Per WWD, “the race to buy Barneys took a decisive turn on Monday, after a whirlwind weekend when ABG worked to put together a nearly $270 million bid to purchase the Barneys name and potentially license it for use at Saks Fifth Avenue stores.”
+That, and the company is expected to go up for auction again on October 24.

-"At Barneys New York, our customers remain our top priority and we are committed to providing them the excellent services, products, and experiences they have come to expect," the company tells Business of Fashion in a statement.
+"At Barneys New York, our customers remain our top priority and we are committed to providing them the excellent services, products, and experiences they have come to expect," the company told Business of Fashion in a statement in July.
 "We continue to work closely with all of our business partners to achieve the goals we’ve set together and maximize value.
 To that end, our board and management are actively evaluating opportunities to strengthen our balance sheet and ensure the sustainable, long-term growth and success of our business," the company added.

-As Forbes explained on Monday, this is not necessarily a bad thing for the retailer.
+As Forbes explained in July, when the bankruptcy speculation began, this is not necessarily a bad thing for the retailer.
 It all depends on the type of bankruptcy.
 If it’s a reorganization, as opposed to a liquidation, there’s still hope for the future of the company.
 “Reorganization is where the creditors or a new investor take over ownership of the company and the existing debt is forgiven or repaid at a discount from the original loan amount,” Forbes explains.
-“In a liquidation, the company is, well, liquidated and it ceases to exist."
+“In a liquidation, the company is, well, liquidated and it ceases to exist.”
 Plus, this isn't the first time that Barneys New York filed for bankruptcy.
 Previously, the brand filed Chapter 11 reorganization and the change was not obvious to customers.

-If Barneys actually does follow through with the bankruptcy, it would join brands like Claire's, Sears Holdings Inc, Toys "R" Us Inc and Gymboree Group Inc, whose products will soon be a relic of retail past.

 We'll be following this story closely to see how it develops.